zaps166/NFSIISE/README.md

 ## Patches:

 * This directory contains patch for SDL 2.0.3 (SDL 2.0.4 has already this bugfix).
 It allows to use all axes in DualShock3 gamepad!
-You must also modify "nfs2se.conf" file.
+You must also modify "nfs2se.conf" file (Joystick0Axes, Joystick0Buttons).